Integrative Counselling &

 I offer a collaborative, supportive space grounded in care and curiosity, where we can explore what feels most important to you at your own pace.

 My work is rooted in psychosynthesis, a holistic, integrative approach and relational therapy.
-I am mostly influenced by systems, process-oriented and somatic oriented.
+I am mostly influenced by system, process-oriented and somatic approaches.
 My work is also trauma informed.

 In practice, this means gently exploring your experiences, relationships, and ways of coping, with openness to what may be emerging for you.